wdhongtw/dotfiles/README.md

 - Use `bootstrap.sh` to creaty symbolic link at `$HOME/.dotfiles`
 - Use `install.sh` to install files from `$HOME/.dotfiles` to home folder.

+or

+- Use `softlink.sh` to create dotfiles as softlinks in home folder.

 ## Note

 `.bashrc` file is no longer provided, as that most Linux distribution will